CANDIDATES SHORTLISTED FOR ADMISSION INTO GRADE 7

 Our goal is to make a significant contribution on the national level to harmonious coexistence of people of different traditions of our nation state.

-• Community of shared vision
+Community of Shared vision

 The Loyola Jesuit College is a community of shared vision, trained and working together with this common purpose.
 Open to students and staff of all religions, all economic levels and all tribal and regional origins, the College encourages the model of a unified family, and strives to develop individual talents and gifts within that family, with deep respect for the traditional values of Nigeria.